kanocz/lcvpn/README.md

 So, LCVPN is
   - Very light and easy (one similar config on all hosts)
+  - Use same config for all hosts (autedetect local params) - useful with puppet etc
   - Uses AES-128, AES-192 or AES-256 encryption (note that AES-256 is **much slower** than AES-128 on most conputers)
   - Communicates via UDP directly to selected host (no central server)
   - Works only on Linux (uses TUN device)
   - Multithread send and receive - scaleable for big traffc
   - Due to use so_reuseport better result in case of bigger number of hosts
-  - Please don't use it in production without testing, it's beta stage
+  - It's still in beta stage, use it on your risk

 ![alt tag](https://raw.githubusercontent.com/kanocz/lcvpn/master/topology.png)